-To help you gain vital hands-on engineering experience, and to provide you with an opportunity to connect with your classmates and instructors, you’ll visit San Diego State University’s beautiful campus for nine days to complete one instructional course.
+To help you gain vital hands-on engineering experience, and to provide you with an opportunity to connect with your classmates and instructors, you’ll visit San Diego State University’s beautiful campus for five days to complete one instructional course.

 Millions of Americans are unable to complete their degrees on time each year due to having full-time or part-time jobs, families to take care of, and other commitments.
 This B.S. in Civil Engineering Program removes those barriers, making it easier to earn your degree in civil engineering no matter what your schedule looks like.
 And best of all, you’ll graduate with the same degree as our on-campus students: a Bachelor of Science in Civil Engineering from San Diego State University.

-This nine-day portion of your program studies is designed to help immerse you in the practice of civil engineering, since textbooks can only teach part of the work.
+This five-day portion of your program studies is designed to help immerse you in the practice of civil engineering, since textbooks can only teach part of the work.
 Being out in the field with actual civil engineering tools and doing the work you are studying is the best way to absorb the knowledge and skills of your instructor and fellow classmates.
 The fact that your on-site portion is held in and around sunny San Diego, with its year-round mediterranean climate and mild temperatures, makes it just that much better.

 The remainder of the degree completion program is held online, which makes earning your B.S. in Civil Engineering easier for busy working professionals.

 Amazon employees are eligible to take this program.
 More details here!